7. Establishing a compound in remote areas

 - Make arrangements for utilities including water supply and storage, and power supply.

-- Coordinate with the Telecommunications and IT Officer for telecommunications set-up in remote areas (refer to Chapter 20 Telecommunications and IT).
+- Coordinate with the Telecommunications and IT Officer for telecommunications set-up in remote areas (refer to the chapter on Telecommunications and IT).

 - Put adequate compound security in place including security guards.